Guangzhou Korean School

 Kim Jang-hwan, South Korea's consul general in Guangzhou, announced the opening of a Korean international school in Guangzhou in 2011.
 Because Panyu District was densely populated with Koreans, the school was planned to be located there.
 The Chinese Ministry of Education approved the school as a school for teaching foreigners on July 24, 2013.

 Location

 It is in Shilou Town, Panyu District, Guangzhou.

-It was formerly located within the within the Jinxiuxiangjiang Primary School in Jinxiuxiangjiang Apartment in Nancun Town, Panyu District.
+It was formerly located within the Jinxiuxiangjiang Primary School in Jinxiuxiangjiang Apartment in Nancun Town, Panyu District.
 At a later time it was located in Asian Games City (亚运城), Shilou Town.